 ČSOB has a two-tier board system consisting of a Board of Directors and a Supervisory Board.
-The Board of Directors represents ČSOB in all matters and is assigned its management, while the Supervisory Board is an independent body that oversees the Board of Directors. ČSOB also established the Audit Committee as an independent governing body of ČSOB on 1 January 2010.
-Members of the Audit Committee are elected by and reporting to the General Meeting of ČSOB shareholders.
+The Board of Directors represents ČSOB in all matters and is assigned its management, while the Supervisory Board oversees the Board of Directors. ČSOB also has had the Audit Committee as an independent governing body of ČSOB since January 2010.
+Members of the Audit Committee are elected by and reporting to the General Meeting of ČSOB's shareholders.